t-chx/blog/_posts/2015-03-23-proofreading.md

 ---
 layout: post
-title:  "Proofreading in the Editor"
+title:  "Editor: Proofreading & spellcheck"
 date:   2015-03-23 3:32:00
 categories: features
 author: samypesse
 ---

-The web editor is one of the most important part of the GitBook experience.
+The editor is an essential part of the GitBook experience, authors need great tools to write their content.
+We've now integrated proofreading and spell checking directly into the editor, providing authors instant and valuable feedback as they type.

 <!-- more -->

 ![Screenshot of the web-editor]({{ site.url }}assets/2015-03-23-proofreading.png)

-### English Proofreading
+### Proofreading

-Proofreading is important for all types of authors, integrated in the web-editor, it highlights common errors such as wordy sentences, adverbs, passive voice, complicated words.
+Proofreading helps avoid common mistakes by highlighting common errors such as wordy sentences, adverbs, passive voice, complicated words, etc ...

-Proofreading is done in the editor using a lightweight library called [Rousseau](https://github.com/GitbookIO/rousseau), this library is open source and published on [GitHub](https://github.com/GitbookIO/rousseau).
+Proofreading is implemented with [Rousseau](https://github.com/GitbookIO/rousseau), a lightweight JavaScript library that we've [open sourced](https://github.com/GitbookIO/rousseau).

-Feel free to contribute to this library to add support for more checks or languages.
+Rousseau only supports english for now, so feel free to contribute [on GitHub](https://github.com/GitbookIO/rousseau) to add support for your language !

 ### 30 new dictionaries

-2 months ago, we introduced spellchecking with support for 5 languages; this new version brings support for 30 new dicitonaries including: Russian, Greek, Portuguese, ...
+About 2 months ago, we introduced spellchecking with an initial 5 languages; this release is an upgrade brining 30 new dicitonaries including: Russian, Greek, Portuguese, ...

-### Faster than ever

-This new version of the editor is also much more faster, preview has been improved to only reflect modifications.
-This enhances writing experience for all authors.
+### Better Performance

+This release is also much faster, it's quicker to load and seemlessly handles large documents.

+### The future

+This is just the beginning, proofreading is in it's infancy and we'll be working hard to continuously improve on it over the following months.